rehierl/abstract-properties/09-0-partial-orders/2-0-tree-iso-scopes.md

 Note that one can not simply underline the set of nodes in the scopes of an arbitrary induced subtree.
 That is because there is no total order over the nodes in tree `T`.
-Because of that, drawing lines under the visualization of a tree is ambiguous.
-However, since the sets of nodes of the induced subtrees are **either disjoint ex-or related**, one can still draw boxes (as shown above) around the nodes in the scope of a property.
+Because of that, drawing lines under the visualization of a tree is in general ambiguous.
+However, since the sets of nodes of the induced subtrees are **either disjoint ex-or related**, one can still draw boxes around the nodes in the scope of a property.